 However, it's worth talking to your architect first about improving light levels with glazing, bi-fold doors and rooflights, keeping in mind the location where in the kitchen they would work best before you start planning the lighting scheme.

-Ceiling heights will affect the room's natural light levels, as well as the surfaces you're planning on installing in the kitchen – light-coloured kitchen cabinets, kitchen flooring, worktops, kitchen paint colours and high-gloss finishes will all bounce light around and lessen the need for artificial lighting.
+Ceiling heights will affect the room's natural light levels, as well as the surfaces you're planning on installing in the kitchen – light-colored kitchen cabinets, kitchen flooring, worktops, kitchen paint colors and high-gloss finishes will all bounce light around and lessen the need for artificial lighting.